kanyshaiosmonova/100daysofcode/100daysofcode/Day14-36/README.md

 ### Links
 [jquery] In this course, I learnt how to use jQuery to select, remove, clone, and modify different elements on the page.

+## DAY 37 FreeCodeCamp
+### Links
+[Saas] In this Sass course, I learnt how to store data in variables, nest CSS, create reusable styles with mixins, add logic and loops to styles, and more.